-English pubs were a place to meet and have pint or two after work, or after a walk in the countryside, or when visiting a village market, or for lunch on weekends because it was chilly outside and inside the pub felt warm and friendly.
+English pubs were a place to meet and have a pint or two after work, or after a walk in the countryside, or when visiting a village market, or for lunch on weekends because it was chilly outside and inside the pub felt warm and friendly.

-And English pubs introduced me to Real Ales, not “warm beer”, but cellar temperature and tasty, and nothing like the bland fizzy Fosters, XXXX and Swan Lager I’d grown up drinking in Australia!
+And English pubs introduced me to Real Ales, not “warm beer”, but cellar temperature and tasty, and nothing like the bland, fizzy Fosters, XXXX and Swan Lager I’d grown up drinking in Australia!

-I read Graham Swift’s Last Orders after I returned to Australia in the late 1990s and it made me feel homesick, for England and English pubs.
+I read Graham Swift’s Last Orders after I returned to Australia in the late 1990s and it made me feel homesick for England and English pubs.

-It is a male-dominated tale, the principal characters are all hard-drinking men, as was Dodd.
-Like One Day in the Life of Ivan Denisovich by Aleksandr Solzhenitsyn, the narrative of Last Orders spans a single day, the drive from the Bermondsey pub to the seaside at Margate.
-But each character has flashbacks along the way, recounting and reappraising their relationship with Dodd.
-And through this, we learn more about the friends, Dodd, and others in his life.
+It is a male-dominated tale — the principal characters are all hard-drinking men, as was Dodd.
+Like One Day in the Life of Ivan Denisovich by Aleksandr Solzhenitsyn, Last Orders spans a single day, the drive from the Bermondsey pub to the seaside at Margate.

-Graham Swift won the 1996 Booker Prize for Last Orders.
+Swift won the 1996 Booker Prize for Last Orders.
 It proved to be a controversial choice, with claims Swift had plagiarised As I Lay Dying by the American author, William Faulkner.
-Swift himself said he “admired Faulkner” and there may have been a “little homage at work”, fanning the flames of debate over the distinction between homage and plagiarism.
+Swift himself said he “admired Faulkner”, and there may have been a “little homage at work”, fanning the flames of debate over the distinction between homage and plagiarism.

 I knew nothing of the Booker-bashing controversies when I read Last Orders, and not being born within earshot of Bow Bells, the voices rang true for me.
 Australian author Tim Winton said of the book, “It is a deeply affecting story of unremarkable people bewildered by the plainness of death and the complexity of living.”